fwmiller/roadrunner64/README.md

 There is support for a simple command line interface.

 An ATA driver has been added for access to the QEMU virtual machine image as the primary hard drive.
-A list of the storage devices connected to QEMU is presented at boot time.
+The driver is used to enumerate the ATA connected devices at boot time.
+The first partition on the first device that must be a hard drive on the first ATA controller is used at the primary volume.

-Support for the QEMU virtual machine image that is an ISO 9660 file system has been added.
+Support for access to the ISO9660 file system resident in the QEMU virtual machine image has been added.

 To run this you will need to have xorriso and QEMU installed on your Linux distro.
 For Ubuntu you can do this: